Improved kissing numbers in seventeen through twenty-one dimensions: Dimension 17

 To obtain an improvement in $17$ dimensions, we begin by examining $16$ dimensions.
 First, we will carefully study the binary codes that arise in constructing the odd $16$-dimensional kissing configuration.
 In doing so, we will identify $\F_2^{16}$ with the space $\F_2^{4 \times 4}$ of $4 \times 4$ binary matrices.

-\begin{definition} Let $C_{10} \subseteq \F_2^{4 \times 4}$ be the code consisting of matrices whose rows and columns all have the same sum in $\F_2$, let $C_6 := C_{10}^{\perp}$ be its dual code, and let $G$ be the group of permutations of the $16$ coordinates generated by permutations of the rows, permutations of the columns, and the transpose map. \end{definition}
+Let $C_{10} \subseteq \F_2^{4 \times 4}$ be the code consisting of matrices whose rows and columns all have the same sum in $\F_2$ (the same for both rows and columns, not rows and columns separately), and let $C_6 := C_{10}^{\perp}$ be its dual code.
+Let $G$ be the automorphism group of $C_{10}$ and $C_6$, and let $G_0$ be the subgroup of $G$ generated by permutations of the rows, permutations of the columns, and the transpose map, with $|G_0| = 2 \cdot 4!^2 = 1152$.

 Note that $C_{10}$ is a linear code of dimension~$10$, since there are only six linearly independent constraints: the four row sums automatically have the same total as the four column sums.
-The dual code $C_6 := C_{10}^\perp$ contains $\binom{4}{2}^2/2 = 18$ matrices of the form
+The dual code $C_6 = C_{10}^\perp$ has size $64$ and contains $\binom{4}{2}^2/2 = 18$ matrices of the form

-(i.e., equivalent to this matrix under the action of $G$), $2 \binom{4}{2} = 12$ of the form
+(i.e., equivalent to this matrix under the action of $G_0$), $2 \binom{4}{2} = 12$ of the form

 $4^2 = 16$ of the form

 $4^2 = 16$ of the form